f5devcentral/f5-big-iq-lab/docs/class6/module2/lab5.rst

   :scale: 60%
   :align: center

 4. Download the HTTP challenge file and compare with previous value showing in the previous step.

 .. image:: ./media/img_module2_lab5-6.png
   :scale: 60%
   :align: center

+.. note:: For security reason, it is not recommended to keep the HTTP challenge file for long.
+          The API example used on the demo web app server is deleting challenge file on the web server automatically after validation is done.

 5. Wait until the Connection Status icon turns green and show Valid.